DSC-Capstone/dsc-capstone.github.io/assignments/quarter-1-methodology.md

 applications without breaking other stuff) and not just python applications.

-Now, that we understand why we need docker, let's see how to use it!
+Now that we understand why we need docker, let's see how to use it!

 The sandbox I just mentioned is nothing but a 'container'.
 Using docker you spin up a container which has all the dependencies that you require for your application.
-Every container is ephermal, meaning as soon as you close the container, you lose the changes.
+Every container is ephemeral, meaning as soon as you close the container, you lose the changes.
 So how do we retain the changes?

 You can take a snapshot of the container and commit that, which saves all the changes that you made to the container.
 This snapshot is called an image.
-This snapshot is generally several GBs depending on the software installled.
+This snapshot is generally several GBs depending on the software installed.

 How do you spin-up a container?
 Using an image.